sahilambre/CS546-Group-26-Final-Project/README.md

 #Setup:
 - Install all the npm dependencies (npm install)
-- Seed the seed.js file (npm run seed.js)
+- Seed the seed.js file (npm run seed)
 - Run the application (npm start)

 # Run on : http://localhost:3000/